Frances has many years' experience writing about exhibitions in art galleries and museums.

 First Major UK Exhibition of Sargent's Watercolours since 1918

-The display is jointly curated by Richard Ormond and Elaine Kilmurray.
-Ormond, who is Sargent's grand-nephew, was previously director of the National Maritime Museum, London.
+The display was jointly curated by Richard Ormond and Elaine Kilmurray.
+Ormond, who is Sargent's grandnephew, was previously director of the National Maritime Museum, London.
 Art historian, curator, and author, Elaine Kilmurray, has collaborated with Ormond on various publications and has also co-curated major exhibitions of Sargent's work in Europe and the USA.
 They are regarded as the UK's leading experts on the work of John Singer Sargent.

-The show starts by introducing viewers to some of Sargent's Fragments.
+The show started by introducing viewers to some of Sargent's Fragments.
 It was unusual for this artist to paint complete buildings.
-He preferred to show fragments, sliced angles and close-ups of specific elements of a structure often with obscured or unusual views.
+He preferred to show fragments, sliced angles, and close-ups of specific elements of a structure often with obscured or unusual views.
 In doing this he invites the viewer to imagine the complete building.
 For example, the domes of The Church of Santa Maria della Salute, Venice (c.1904-9) are partially hidden by the rigging of ships in the canal.
 The rigging carries our eye through to the church and creates an unusual frame for the domes.